-- 1. Defendants in criminal cases (including defendants charged with criminal nonsupport but not including defendants charged with criminal contempt for failing to pay child support); - 2.
-Juveniles in cases in which the juvenile is alleged to be delinquent; - 3.
-Respondents in civil commitment matters; - 4.
-Minors requesting judicial waiver of parental consent to abortion; - 5.
-Parents responding to show cause orders for contempt of court in juvenile delinquency court; - 6.
-Defendants in non-capital motions for appropriate relief in which the court has found that sufficient grounds exist so as to entitle the defendant to a hearing.
+- 1. Defendants in criminal cases in which it is likely that the defendant will receive a term of imprisonment or a fine in excess of \$500.00; - 2.
+Defendants charged with contempt in child support enforcement matters; - 3.
+Juveniles in cases in which the juvenile is alleged to be delinquent; - 4.
+In the case of a juvenile, a hearing as a result of which commitment to an institution or transfer to the superior court for trial on a felony charge is possible; - 5.
+Parents in cases in which a juvenile is alleged to be abused, neglected, or dependent; - 6.
+Respondents in petitions for termination of parental rights; - 7.
+Minors requesting judicial waiver of parental consent to abortion; - 8.
+Parents responding to show cause orders for contempt of court in juvenile delinquency court; - 9.
+Defendants in non-capital motions for appropriate relief in which the court has found that sufficient grounds exist so as to entitle the defendant to a hearing - 10.
+A proceeding involving limitation on freedom of movement or access pursuant to G.S.
+130A-475 or G.S.
+130A-145.